Mass (2021 film): Plot

 Jay eventually has a short angry outburst, leading to him breaking down as he describes how Evan was killed by Hayden.
 Both couples reflect on the other victims and their families, and when they visited the crime scene in the aftermath.
 Linda reveals that she found a notebook in her son's room after learning of the shooting, detailing his plans for the shooting and his suicide in the school library.
-She and Richard explain that while they understood that the grieving parents would not mourn the loss of Hayden, they still wanted and held a funeral to memorialize and mourn their once-innocent son who they loved before his horrible actions.
+She and Richard explain that while they understood that the grieving parents would not mourn the loss of Hayden, they still wanted and held a funeral to memorialize and mourn their once-innocent son whom they loved before his horrible actions.
 Linda expresses that she wants to remember the good memories about Hayden before his actions, rather than ignoring and condemning Hayden completely.
 When Linda asks Gail to tell a story about Evan, Gail recounts a positive memory of Evan when he was 12 and expresses how much she and Jay miss him.
 Having come to an understanding of all the pain they felt, Gail forgives Richard, Linda, and Hayden, wanting to move on from all the deep pain and grief.

 The couples hold hands in silence to end their meeting, all having reached a state of empathy for each other.
 Richard leaves first for a business meeting.
 Linda follows, only to come back to speak to Gail and Jay once more.
 Linda recounts the moment she and Richard were the most terrified of Hayden when he angrily threatened to beat her up.
 She confesses that she wishes she was beaten up by him so she could truly see what he became, leading Gail to comfort her before they finally part ways.
 Jay becomes emotional when he overhears a choir practice in another room of the church.
 Gail comforts him before they finally depart.